Motzkin path decompositions of functionals in noncommutative probability: Lattices

 A partition of the set $[n]=\{1,2, \ldots, n\}$ is the collection $\pi_0=\{V_1,\ldots , V_k\}$ of non-empty subsets of $[n]$, such that $V_i\cap V_j=\emptyset$ if $i\neq j$ and $[n]=V_1\cup \ldots \cup V_k$.
 We will adopt the convenient convention that

 by which we understand that the smallest number in $V_j$ is smaller than the smallest number in $V_{j+1}$ for any $j=1, \ldots ,k-1$.
-The set of all partitions of $[n]$ will be denoted $P(n)$.
 It is well known that it is a lattice for any $n\in {\mathbb N}$ with the partial order given by the reversed refinement, namely $\pi_0\leq \rho_0$ if and only if $\pi_0$ is a (not necessarily proper) refinement of $\rho_0$.

 We say that $\pi_0$ is {\it noncrossing} if there do not exist two blocks $V_i,V_j$, where $i\neq j$, such that $k,l\in V_i$, $p,q\in V_j$ and $k<p<l<q$.
-The set of noncrossing partitions of $[n]$ will be denoted $NC(n)$.
-It is known that $NC(n)$ is a finite lattice for any $n\in {\mathbb N}$, although is is not a sublattice of $P(n)$.
-The partition of $[n]$ consisting of one subset is usually denoted $\hat{1}_{n}$ (it is the {\it greatest element} of the lattice $NC(n)$), whereas that consisting of $n$ one-element subsets (called singletons) is denoted by $\hat{0}_{n}$(it is the {\it least element} of $NC(n)$).
+The set of noncrossing partitions of $[n]$ will be denoted ${\rm NC}(n)$.
+It is known that ${\rm NC}(n)$ is a finite lattice for any $n\in {\mathbb N}$, although is is not a sublattice of $P(n)$.
+The partition of $[n]$ consisting of one subset is usually denoted $\hat{1}_{n}$ (it is the {\it greatest element} of the lattice ${\rm NC}(n)$), whereas that consisting of $n$ one-element subsets (called singletons) is denoted by $\hat{0}_{n}$(it is the {\it least element} of ${\rm NC}(n)$).

-Let us suppose that $\pi_0\in NC(n)$.
+Let us suppose that $\pi_0\in {\rm NC}(n)$.
 Then its block $V_i$ is an {\it inner} block of $V_j$ if $p<k<q$ for any $k\in V_i$ and some $p,q\in V_j$.
 In that case, $V_j$ is an {\it outer} block of $V_i$.
 If $V_j$ does not have any outer blocks, it is called a {\it covering block}.
 If $V_i$ is not a covering block, then $V_j$ is its {\it nearest outer block} iff $V_j$ is an outer block of $V_i$ and there is no $V_k$ such that $V_k$ is an outer block of $V_i$ and $V_j$ is an outer block of $V_k$.
 In other words, the nearest outer block of $V_i$ is that outer block $V_j$ which is the closest block to $V_i$ from the top.
 We use the terminology introduced in \cite{[15]}.
 Using the tree-like language of \cite{[6]}, the nearest outer block of $V_i$ is its {\it parent}.
 Since the nearest outer block, if it exists, is unique, we can write in this case

 and we will also say that $V_j$ {\it covers} $V_i$.
 A subpartition of $\pi$ is called {\it inner} with respect to $V_j$ if all its blocks are inner blocks of $V_j$.
 Next, we say that $V_j$ has {\it depth} $d\in {\mathbb N}$ iff there exists a sequence of nested blocks $(V_{k_1},\ldots , V_{k_{d-1}})$, such that